azsry/phasmophobia_mechanics/README.md

 ##### Poltergeist
 - If the Poltergeist has no props to interact with, it will return to idle phase
 - If there are props to interact with, the Poltergeist will throw *all* of them with a random force of ((-4,4), (-2,2), (-4,4)), and create a Ghost Throwing (Level 3) EMF at the thrown prop's location.
-- If the player was not in line-of-sight of the EMF spot when it spawned, the player's sanity will decrease by 2x the number of props thrown
+- If the player was in line-of-sight of the EMF spot when it spawned, the player's sanity will decrease by 2x the number of props thrown
 ##### Wraith
 - The Wraith will choose a random player
 - If the chosen player is outside the house, or dead, the Wraith will return to idle phase